H-1B Visa Stamping in India: Appointments, Process, Latest News

 Dropbox and Waiving H-1B Consular Interviews in India

-For those looking to renew their H-1B Visa, the availability of the interview waiver dropbox program for H-1B visas has been effectively discontinued.
+For those looking to renew their H-1B Visa, the availability of the interview waiver dropbox program for H-1B visas has been effectively discontinued, effective September 2, 2025.
 This means that an interview will be required for H-1B renewals at the nearest embassy.
+The exemption that allowed children under 14 and adults over 79 to skip interviews has also been eliminated.

 H-1B Lawyer CTA banner